gsamil/my-learning/machine_learning/regression_confidence.md

 - Train multiple models by resampling the training data with replacement, which means creating bootstrapped datasets from original dataset by replacing the samples in-place.

-- So each bootstapped dataset will contain some duplicated samples, and it will not contain some of the samples at all.
+- So each bootstrapped dataset will contain some duplicated samples, and it will not contain some of the samples at all.

 Considerations with the ensemble methods:

 - As we train many models (typically around 1000), generating confidence interval will be computationally much more expensive compared to the first 2 methods.
-- Although this method doesn't assume any underlying distribution for the data (which is advantageous when it's unknown or non-gaussian), confidence intervals will only represent what model has learned.
+- Although this method doesn't assume any underlying distribution for the data (which is advantageous when it's unknown or non-Gaussian), confidence intervals will only represent what model has learned.
 So if models didn't learn the data well, intervals may not correlate with actual variance.

+### 4. Training a 2nd Model to Predict Variance

+This might seem strange at first glance, but if we follow a specific method, it's possible to train a secondary model that can predict the variance (MAE or RMSE) in the first model.
+Then we can use this variance to calculate a confidence score for each sample.

+1. So let's say we have a regression model trained on our training data & a set of features.
+2. We can use this model to predict outputs on a separate dataset (either validation or else).
+3. Now we can use the same set of features & first model's output as input to the 2nd model, then use this separate dataset to train a model that will predict the MAE or RMSE of the first model.

+- Why not use the same train data in both models?

+  Because first model is already fine-tuned for the training data, that's why it will have lower errors, which will cause a bias in the second model

+- Isn't predicting the output itself and the error (MAE(label - output)) same thing, what extra information can this 2nd model learn?

+  This is a valid question if we try to learn the actual errors, here we try to learn the MAE instead, which is closer to learning variance instead of mean (in Gaussian scenario).
+So basically we don't train the 2nd model with the same information.

+4. After training this 2nd model, we can use various formulas (based on our need), to convert this value into a confidence score.
+A simple formula would be to use the sigmoid:

+    $$confidence = 1 / (1 + exp(a - b * (main~model~prediction / (max - min))))$$

+    where `max` is

+    $$main~model~prediction + error~model~prediction$$

+    and `min` is

+    $$main~model~prediction - error~model~prediction$$

-### 4. Bayesian Neural Networks (BNN)
+### 5. Bayesian Neural Networks (BNN)

-In a normal neural network, weights are fixed values, while in a BNN, weights are models as probability distributions (usually gaussian distribution where we try to learn mean and standard deviation).
+In a normal neural network, weights are fixed values, while in a BNN, weights are modeled as probability distributions (usually Gaussian distribution where we try to learn mean and standard deviation).

 This means there is no single deterministic output from a BNN, we sample from the weight distributions to compute the output.